dachymathieu31/RandomNutriScore/Readme.md

 # NutriScore

-NutriScore is software which displays a different random nutriscore each 10 seconds
+NutriScore is a software which displays a different random nutriscore each 10 seconds

 ## Installation